recap-utr/nixllm/README.md

 Nix wrapper for running LLMs behind an OpenAI-compatible API proxy.

+> [!important]
+> This project is not designed to be used on NixOS, we do not use `patchelf` since that caused issues with the CUDA runtime.
+> Instead, it is intended to be used with the `nix` package manager on other Linux distributions like Ubuntu.
+> On these distributions, the dynamic libraries are already in the correct location, so there is no need to patch them.

 ## Usage

 The examples assume that the Git repo has been cloned.